SeewooLi/IRTest/README.md

 ## Example

-A simulation study for a Rasch model can be done in following manners:
+A simple simulation study for a Rasch model can be done in following
+manners:

 ``` r
 library(IRTest)